wp-plugins/ry-post-expiration/readme.txt

 You can either install it automatically from the WordPress admin, or do it manually:

 1. Unzip the archive and put the `ry-post-expiration` folder into your plugins folder (/wp-content/plugins/).
-1. Activate the plugin from the Plugins menu.
+2. Activate the plugin from the Plugins menu.

 == Screenshots ==

+1. screenshot of setting suppost post type
+2. edit the expiration datetime for post

 == Changelog ==
 = 1.0.0 =